makrai/notes/shwartz2004-unsup-commonsense-qa-selftalk.md

   * COMeT generated factually correct clarifications for Social IQa (which is based on ATOMIC, on which COMeT was trained), and
-  * ConceptNet generated factually correct clarifications for Common-SenseQA (which is based on ConceptNet).
+  * ConceptNet generated factually correct clarifications for Common-SenseQA (which is based on ConceptNet)
-  * pre-trained LMs do particularly well in definitions.
+  * pre-trained LMs do particularly well in definitions

 # 6 Related Work

 ## 6.2 Extracting Knowledge from LMs

 * Petroni+ (2019) showed that such LMs can be used in a KB completion task over ConceptNet and Wikidata (Vrandečić and Krötzsch, 2014)
   * by converting KB relations into natural language templates and querying the LM for the missing part in the triplet
-  * e.g. “Dante was born in [MASK]” assigns the highest probability to Rome.
+  * e.g. “Dante was born in [MASK]” assigns the highest probability to Rome
 * Davison+ (2019) similarly showed that BERT assigns higher scores to natural language fragments of true rather than fictitious ConceptNet triplets, and semi-automated the template creation by using GPT2 to score hand-crafted templates.
 While both works have shown somewhat promising results,
 * hE
   * Kassner and Schütze (2019) showed that negated facts are also considered likely by the LM, while
-  * Logan+ (2019) pointed out that LMs may over-generalize and produce incorrect facts such as “Barack Obama’s wife is Hillary”.
+  * Logan+ (2019) pointed out that LMs may over-generalize and produce incorrect facts such as “Barack Obama’s wife is Hillary”